Kubectl Plugin

 file.

-Then, install from the local file using dpkg
+Then, with superuser privileges, install from the local file using dpkg

 :